typicaleoxx/typicaleoxx/README.md

 ## My Journey in Code  💻
 One of my favorite projects is GuessTheMovie, a Python game where you guess popular Bollywood movie on the basis of dialogue displayed. 🎬 It's a blast from the past, packed with iconic lines from classic Bollywood films.
 Developed during my early Python days, GuessTheMovie holds a special place in my heart as one of my first creations.
 So, if you're up for a challenge and some Bollywood nostalgia, check out my repos and give it a whirl!
 Don't forget to share your score—I'd love to see how you do!<br><br>

-## Seeking Advice 🗣️
+## Seeking Advice 🌱
 As I navigate my coding journey, I'm always open to suggestions and advice from seasoned pros like you!
 If you have any tips or recommendations for me, I'd be more than grateful.
-Let's learn and grow together! 🌱<br><br>
+Let's learn and grow together! <br><br>

 ## Let's Chat! 💬
 Got any suggestions, cool project idea, book recommendation, or just want to geek out over Modern Family?, Im all ears.
 Drop me a line at [lsneha991@gmail.com](mailto:lsneha991@gmail.com)!
 I'm always down for a chat about anything and everything under the sun.<br><br>